Danirep18/FP_FraudDetector_IAA/README.md

 ## Credit Card Fraud Detection using Machine Learning

-This project implements a **Deep Learning** model (Neural Network) to classify financial transactions as either fraudulent or legitimate.
+This project implements a **Machine Learning** model (Neural Network) to classify financial transactions as either fraudulent or legitimate.
 It specifically addresses the crucial challenge of **severe class imbalance** inherent in real-world fraud detection datasets.

 The analysis is based on a credit card transaction dataset sourced from **Kaggle**, where sensitive features were transformed using **Principal Component Analysis (PCA)** to ensure user privacy.